wso2-attic/ballerina-integrator/README.md

 ```

 ### Developing the SQL data backed web service
 Ballerina language has built-in support for writing web services.
 The `service` keyword in Ballerina simply defines a web service.
 Inside the service block, we can have all the required resources.
 You can define a resource inside the service.
-You can implement the business logic inside a resource using Ballerina language syntaxes.
+You can implement the business logic inside a resource using Ballerina language syntax.
 We can use the following database schema to store employee data.
 ```
 +------------+-------------+------+-----+---------+-------+